jorgearanda/fish/README.md

 * Docker Compose version 3

 ### Container
-The node application is run in a container named _dockered-fish_ and the MongoDB is run in a container named _dockered-mongo-fish_.
+The node application is run in a container named `fish` and the MongoDB is run in a container named `mongo-fish`.
 See `docker-compose.yml` for more details.

+### Volumes
+The following volumes are bound from `host` to the `Docker container`
+1. The whole directory of this repository is mounted on `fish` to `/fish/app`
+2. mongo.log is mounted on `mongo-fish` to `/logs/mongo.log`

+You can see more details on [Docer setup](#docker-setup)

 ### Docker Setup
 The following is a diagram of the Docker setup: